 Oyen Wiggs lawyers have advanced degrees in the life sciences, including biotechnology, biochemistry, organic chemistry, microbiology, and physiology.
 Using this background, our lawyers quickly gain an understanding of our clients’ innovations to better appreciate their needs.

-We have worked with a wide range of clients to evaluate and secure intellectual property protection for antibodies, vaccines, biomarkers for detecting specific types of cancer, diagnostic methods, engineered protein constructs, DNA sequencing technology, nucleic acid amplification technology, methods for detecting biological molecules, cytokine therapy, radiotherapeutics, small molecule therapeutics, pharmaceuticals, cosmetics, pesticides, polymers, formulation technologies, technologies for preserving food and pharmaceuticals, and more.
+We have worked with a wide range of clients to evaluate and secure intellectual property protection for antibodies, cannabis-related inventions, vaccines, biomarkers for detecting specific types of cancer, diagnostic methods, engineered protein constructs, DNA sequencing technology, nucleic acid amplification technology, methods for detecting biological molecules, cytokine therapy, radiotherapeutics, small molecule therapeutics, pharmaceuticals, cosmetics, pesticides, polymers, formulation technologies, technologies for preserving food and pharmaceuticals, and more.

 - Trade Secrets 101